gladia-research-group/stag21/content/awards/desc.md

 We invite nominations of young researchers whose PhD/MS/BS thesis respect the following requirements:

 - Subject in Computer Graphics, Image Processing, Visualization, Computer Vision, Virtual and Augmented Reality, Fabrication (in general all topics covered by Eurographics / Siggraph call for papers)
-- Research mainly conducted in Italy or in collaboration with Italian institutes (at least one advisor must be affiliated to an Italian institute)
+- Research mainly conducted in Italy or in collaboration with Italian institutes (at least one supervisor must be affiliated to an Italian institute)
-- Diploma granted between January 1st 2020 and July 31st, 2021.
+- Diploma granted between **January 1st 2020** and **July 31st, 2021**.

 ## Submission